nathancday/faraway/README.md

 # faraway

-exercises from Faraway's Linear Models in R
+Exercies from and functions inspired by **Linear Models with R** by Julian J. Faraway.